J-Britten/PlantPal/README.md

 considerations for future robot-assisted urban gardening concepts.

-For more information on the project, please refer to the full paper (Will be added once the work is published).
+For more information on the project, please refer to our [full paper](https://doi.org/10.1145/3706598.3713180).

 ## Authors
 [Albin Zeqiri](mailto:albin.zeqiri@uni-ulm.de), [Julian Britten](mailto:julian.britten@uni-ulm.de), [Clara Schramm](clara.schramm@uni-ulm.de), [Pascal Jansen](mailto:pascal.jansen@uni-ulm.de), [Michael Rietzler](michael.rietzler@uni-ulm.de), [Enrico Rukzio](enrico.rukzio@uni-ulm.de)

 ## Content
-Each directory contains it's own README with more detailed information on it's content.
+Each directory contains its own README with more detailed information on its content.

 ### [FarmBot](./FarmBot/README.md)
-The [FarmBot](https://farm.bot/) is a 100% Open Source gardening robot capable of taking care of most gardening tasks.
+The [FarmBot](https://farm.bot/) is a 100% open-source gardening robot capable of taking care of most gardening tasks.

-The `FarmBot` directory contains information about custom sequences and routines, settings, general modifications (e.g. 3d printed parts) made to the device that are either required or recommended for the FarmBot to be ready to used with the FarmBot Web App.
+The `FarmBot` directory contains information about custom sequences and routines, settings, general modifications (e.g., 3d printed parts) made to the device that are either required or recommended for the FarmBot to be ready to used with the FarmBot Web App.
 For more information, please refer to the [README file](./FarmBot/README.md)

 ### [PlantPal Web App](./WebApp/README.md)